Brexit bankers may find home in Luxembourg's red-light district

 Luxembourg has already become the nation of choice for several insurers, funds and banks relocating from the UK as it prepares to leave the European Union.
 Insurance giant American International Group Inc, US insurer FM Global, RSA Insurance Group Plc and Lloyd's of London insurer Hiscox Plc, as well as private-equity firm Blackstone and asset managers such as M&G Investments, have all chosen Luxembourg as their new EU hub.
 JPMorgan Chase & Co also plans to move some London-based bankers to Luxembourg.

-The upward trend in Luxembourg contrasts with London, which has seen a Brexit-fuelled downturn in its sky-high rents and property prices.
+The upward trend in Luxembourg contrasts with London, which has seen a Brexit-fueled downturn in its sky-high rents and property prices.

 The trend is pushing more and more people away from the city, even across the border to nearby France and Germany, where cheaper and spacious housing is still available.
 It comes at the cost of a nightmarish commute.

-While Luxembourg's housing ministry dismisses the idea of a housing crisis, it recognises the growing pressure on prices as a result of the nation's attractive position as a financial-services centre.
-The net number of people moving to Luxembourg is growing by about 13,000 people every year, according to Jean-Paul Marc, first government counsellor at the housing ministry.
+While Luxembourg's housing ministry dismisses the idea of a housing crisis, it recognises the growing pressure on prices as a result of the nation's attractive position as a financial-services center.
+The net number of people moving to Luxembourg is growing by about 13,000 people every year, according to Jean-Paul Marc, first government counselor at the housing ministry.

 "That corresponds approximately to 6,000 new homes needed per year and this is what we're in the process of catching up on," said Mr Marc.